topepo/cars/README.md

 Tired of `mtcars` having only 32 rows?

 This repo contains code to create up-to-date fuel economy data sets on demand.
 A few time-stamped versions are also contained here.
+More information about the raw data can be found on the [government website](https://www.fueleconomy.gov/feg/ws/index.shtml).

 Date-stamped data files are given along with the code that creates them (`import.R`).
 However, as with many things, the situation is complicated.
 There are some details below about our decisions here.
 You can override them in `import.R` though.